menu

 Setting & Lifestyle

-Jenkinsville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Jenkinsville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jenkinsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jenkinsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.